Nuclear Power in Hungary

 In the 1980s, the government planned to construct two VVER-1000 units as Paks 5&6 (each 950 MWe net).
 Preparations were almost completed when the project was cancelled in 1989 due to decreased power demand.

 In 1996-97, Paks Nuclear Power Plant proposed building a further one or two units of 600-700 MWe capacity – either the Westinghouse AP600 design, the AECL Candu-6, or the Atomstroyexport/Siemens VVER-640.
-This was later rejected by MVM because it did not fit government policy at that time and the preliminary environmental impact study was not completed.
+This was later rejected by MVM because it did not fit government policy at that time.

 Rather than proceeding with open tender, in January 2014 the government signed an agreement with Rosatom to build two reactors at Paks, with Russia providing 80% of the finance.
 The government said that the EU had already approved a draft plan for building the units of up to 1200 MWe each, at a likely cost of around €12 billion.
 The first unit was to be operational about 2023.
 In December 2014 MVM Paks II signed three implementation agreements with NIAEP-ASE of Nizhny Novgorod.
 These formalize the design, procurement and construction parameters for the new units, conditions related to their operation and maintenance support, and details regarding fuel supply and the handling and storage of used nuclear fuel.